rash/bot-detection/README.md

 ### Pros

  - Imposes a limit on what bots can do
- - Forces bots to adapt if they desire to circumvent this measure
+ - Forces bots to adapt if they desire to get around this detection vector

 ### Cons